TungVu12/CakeWebsiteUsingFreeTemplate/README.md

 # CakeWebsiteUsingFreeWebsiteTemplate

 This is a cake website project that I created.
-I used the Front-End part of https://freewebsitetemplates.com and I designed the Back-End part for this website using JSP/Servlets.
+I used the Front-End section of https://freewebsitetemplates.com for reference and then modified it again to fit my project and I designed the Back-End for this website using JSP/Servlets.
 I hope everyone will enjoy looking at this website.
 Thanks for watching

 ## WHAT
 This is a cake-selling website that I created during my recent studies.
 I spent a lot of time and effort to create it.